-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Leadership Team which comprised the Principal (who is also the Accounting Officer), Deputy Principal (until 5 March 2023), Vice Principal - Curriculum and Performance (from 1 January 2023), Vice Principal of Finance & Facilities, Assistant Principal Student Experience & Welfare, Assistant Principal Teaching, Learning & Quality and Assistant Principal - MIS and Apprenticeships.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the College and are represented by the Senior Leadership Team which comprised the Principal (who is also the Accounting Officer), Deputy Principal, Vice Principal - Curriculum and Support, Vice Principal - Business Support.
+The Director of Finance and Director of Human Resources are Associate members of the Senior Leadership Team.

-Emoluments of Key management personnel, Accounting Officer and other higher paid staff
+Emoluments of Key Management Personnel, Accounting Officer and Other Higher Paid Staff

-The number of key management personnel including the Accounting 2023 Number 2022 Number Officer was: 7 8
+2024 Number 2023 Number The number of key management personnel including the Accounting Officer was: 8 7